 You would then run your wood, MDF, or polymer baseboard up against the side of the baseboard heater.

 You can even install the heater directly on carpeting.
 However, most manufacturers such as Cadet say that if the carpeting is very long, it should not be allowed to impede the airflow duct located about 1 inch up from the bottom of the unit.

 How High You Can Go

-As far as heat dispersal, I am not sure whether their statement is based on scientific fact or merely on conjecture.
-Yes, heat does rise.
+As far as heat dispersal: yes, heat does rise.
 But in a cool room, heat seeks from the ceiling with great rapidity.
-Six or seven feet do not make much of a difference.
+Six or seven feet does not make much of a difference.

 You only have to plug in one of these newly available, inexpensive thermal imaging cameras and watch heat waves shooting upward from a wall fan heater or baseboard heater.